+These values end up in the Gtu table and its related comments, properties and tags .

-A summary table with all previous imports appears.
+A summary table with past imports appears.
 From this page, you can:

 filter localities imports by filename, state or collection or show only finished files